-4. Properly align piping and tighten flare nut using a standard wrench and a torque wrench as shown in figure to the below.
-Carefully tighten flare nuts to correct torque level referring to the Torque Table at bottom of page.
+4. Properly align piping and tighten flare nut using a standard wrench and a torque wrench as shown in figure below.
+Carefully tighten flare nuts to correct torque level referring to the Torque Table above.

 NOTE: Over tightening may damage flare connections and cause leaks.